SameeraAfridi/todo-app-js/README.md

 It allows you to manage tasks in **To Do**, **Pending**, and **Completed** lists.

 ## Features
-- Add tasks to a "To Do" list
+- Add tasks to a "To Do" list.
 - Move tasks to "Pending"
 - Mark tasks as "Completed"
 - Simple and clean UI